 Mencken: The so-called religious organizations which now lead the war against the teaching of evolution are nothing more, at bottom, than conspiracies of the inferior man against his betters.
 They mirror very accurately his congenital hatred of knowledge, his bitter enmity to the man who knows more than he does, and so gets more out of life… What they propose to do, at bottom and in brief, is to make the superior man infamous — by mere abuse if it is sufficient, and if it is not, then by law.

-Lyell: We now know that religion owes its popularity to an abundance of safety addicts who can’t handle their mortality, peer-approval addicts who love the instant approval they get from simply agreeing to believe in fairy tales, and esteem addicts who get off on the dopamine triggered delusion that they are somehow superior for picking “the one true God.”
+Lyell: We now know that religion owes its popularity to an abundance of safety addicts who can’t handle their mortality, peer-approval addicts who love the instant approval they get from simply agreeing to believe in fairy tales, and esteem addicts who get off on the dopamine triggered delusion they are somehow superior for picking “the one true God.”
 Tell me, why do you feel these so-called religious organizations are so dangerous?

 Mencken: Such organizations, of course, must have leaders; there must be men in them whose ignorance and imbecility are measurably less abject than the ignorance and imbecility of the average.
 These super-Chandala often attain to a considerable power, especially in democratic states.
 Their followers trust them and look up to them; sometimes, when the pack is on the loose, it is necessary to conciliate them.
 But their puissance cannot conceal their incurable inferiority.
 They belong to the mob as surely as their dupes, and the thing that animates them is precisely the mob’s hatred of superiority.

 Lyell: Wow!
 Sounds like you’re describing Rush Limbaugh, Glenn Beck, Bill O’Reilly, and the rest of the FOX News lineup.
-It’s only a question of time before brain scans will prove that these so-called leaders are late-stage esteem addicts who feed their insatiable dopamine needs by feeding the dopamine needs of the masses.
+It’s only a question of time before brain scans establish most so-called leaders are late-stage esteem addicts who feed insatiable dopamine needs by feeding the dopamine needs of the masses.
 Do you feel there‘s any hope for the few who are capable of using the reasoning areas of the new brain?